 The stage of homeschooling that I thought would be the hardest has actually been the easiest part of our journey so far.

-When I’m butting heads with my 9 year old over math lessons, I can look over and see my oldest working independently and know that math won’t always be hard.
+When I’m butting heads with my 9-year-old over math lessons, I can look over and see my oldest working independently and know that there is hope.

 It’s been a milestone year for my oldest in more ways than one.

 Earned his very first college credit thanks to Dual Credit at Home.

 What is Dual Credit at Home?

 Dual Credit at Home is a company that provides study materials and lessons plans that help your high school student earn both high school and college credit by completing college-level core subjects during high school.
 Their 49-week study plan will guide your student through the preparation for taking 13 college level exams and give them the opportunity to earn 57 college credits.

 Working with Dual Credit at Home has been great for lighting a fire under me to do some research on dual enrollment.
 It’s hard to believe that my son will be starting 10th grade in the fall!
 The more we know about dual enrollment opportunities the better.